kristianmandrup/ember-bootstrap-rails-demo/README.md

 `MyApp = Ember.Application.create();` becomes simply `window.App = Ember.Application.create()`

-To setup testing we could now use the [ember-konacha-rails](https://github.com/kristianmandrup/ember-konacha-rails) gem.
+To setup testing we will use [Konacha](https://github.com/jfirebaugh/konacha) and [Sinon](http://sinonjs.org/).

+To see Konacha live in action, check out this [video](http://www.youtube.com/watch?v=heK78M6Ql9Q).
+AWESOME!

+We use the [ember-konacha-rails](https://github.com/kristianmandrup/ember-konacha-rails) gem.

-We also have RubyJS via [rubyjs-rails](https://github.com/rubyjs/rubyjs-rails), useful to make our coffee even sweeter and stronger!
+We also have [RubyJS](http://rubyjs.org/) via [rubyjs-rails](https://github.com/rubyjs/rubyjs-rails).
+We wanna make our coffee even sweeter, yet stronger!

-**To be continued...**
+To make it all extra delicious, we add [slim](http://slim-lang.com/) for templating the index page.
+We also spice up with [Emblem js](http://emblemjs.com/) via [emblem-rails](https://github.com/alexspeller/emblem-rails) to replace the default [Handlebars](http://handlebarsjs.com/) templating on the Ember side ;)

+Nice!

 ## Setup testing environment